-Similar impacts are also observed for profiles exhibiting temperature inversions, particularly those exceeding 2 km in depth.
+Similar impacts (not shown) are also observed for profiles exhibiting temperature inversions, particularly those exceeding 2 km in depth.

 NPROVS, and in particular the EDGE analytical interface, also keeps track of the respective satellite observations and sounding profile quality control (QC) indicators as provided for each respective platform.
-The satellite QC does not impact the compilation of collocations but can significantly impact respective validation (and tuning).
+The satellite QC is not considered when compiling collocations but can significantly impact respective validation results as discussed in Section 3.